lpmm1/isummary/README.md

+# iSummary

-iSummary - Evaluate your automatic summaries against the manuals
+iSummary evaluate your automatic summaries against the manuals

+## Installation

+If you have Xampp in your computer, you only need to copy "isummary" folder into xampp/htdocs/